BioLab310/dwMLCS/README.md

 * ./dwMLCS -M C -D 10 -R seq.txt -S 1 -N 3

   It means that I will use the weight DAG model proposed in this paper, and explicitly specify the use of Step successor table strategy and set the parameter $\alpha$=3 (see Definition 9), and finally calculate the $LB(MLCS)$ of 10 sequences

-* ./dwMLCS -M D -D 30 -R seq.txt

-  That means I'm going to use Big-MLCS(The algorithm compared in Figure 9 of the paper) to compute $LB(MLCS)$

-* ./dwMLCS -M E -D 30 -R seq.txt

-  That means I'm going to use the BEST-MLCS(The algorithm compared in Figure 9 of the paper) algorithm to compute $LB(MLCS)$

 5.License
 --